sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 We will demonstrate with `Hello World`

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> It is assumed that these are all working if you got this far in the QuickStart (against localhost).
 Select one that you are sure works.
-There is no need to get complexity in this step; use the "Hello World" is fine for a first try.
+There is no need to get complexity in this step; using the "Hello World" is fine for a first try.
 </aside>

 Open a Terminal session and change to the folder `Hello-world`.